Canonicity of Proofs in Constructive Modal Logic: Introduction

-The work of Prawitz~\cite{prawitz:65} initiate the investigation of the proof theory of modal logics extending intuitionistic logic, leading to numerous results on the topic \cite{prawitz:65,bel:deP:rit:extended,heilala2007bidirectional,mend:multimodal,fairtlough1997propositional,kojima2012semantical}.
-In particular, the Curry-Howard-Lambek correspondence has been extended to various constructive modal logics \cite{AlechinaMendlerDepaiva,bel:deP:rit:extended,kakutanilambda,Kavvos20,pfenningS4,pfenningStaged}.
-Simpson pointed out in his thesis \cite{simpson:phd} that intuitionistic logic can be extended with modalities in different ways: while in classical logic axioms involving only $\lbox$ provide also description of the behavior of $\ldia$, for intuitionistic logic this is no more the case since the duality of the two modalities does not hold anymore.
+In particular, the Curry-Howard correspondence has been extended to various constructive modal logics \cite{AlechinaMendlerDepaiva,bel:deP:rit:extended,kakutanilambda,Kavvos20,pfenningS4,pfenningStaged}.
+Intuitionistic logic can be extended with modalities in different ways (for an overview see \cite{simpson:phd}): while in classical logic axioms involving only $\lbox$ provide also description of the behavior of $\ldia$, for intuitionistic logic this is no more the case since the duality of the two modalities does not hold anymore.
 This leads to different approaches. \emph{Constructive modal logics} consider minimal sets of axioms to guarantee the definition of the behaviors of the $\lbox$ and $\ldia$ modalities.
 A second approach, referred to as \emph{intuitionistic modal logic}, considers additional axioms in order to validate the G\"{o}del-Gentzen translation \cite{das:mar:blog}.
 In this work we consider a minimal fragment of the constructive modal logic $\CK$ only containing the implication $\imp$ and the modality $\lbox$.
 This fragment is enough to define types for a \lcalc with a $\letcon$ constructor \cite{AlechinaMendlerDepaiva} which can be interpreted as an explicit substitution and, for this reason, we more concisely denote by $\lambdabox{N}{M_1,\ldots M_n}{x_1,\ldots,x_n}$ instead of $\lambdalet {M_1,\ldots M_n} {x_1,\ldots,x_n} N $.